Your garden design can be as minimalist or fantastical as you like because enjoying outdoor living is a constitutional right. Right?

 If you love being out in the sun, adding a decking area and a couple of garden sofas will always add value.
 You can enjoy an al fresco dining area too.
 Companies like stylemaster patios provide suitable roofing to keep a passing shower off the furniture and the direct sun off your head.

-If you love relaxing with a glass of wine in the evening, you might be tempted to take it to the garden.
+Who doesn’t enjoy relaxing with a glass of wine in the evening, so you might be tempted to take it to the garden.
 A garden hot tub can be used almost all year ’round.
 Warm bubbles will wash away the day.

 You’ll need to pop it in the most private corner of the garden, or perhaps build up a little extra shelter.
 And yes, you can use it in winter!
 Or maybe the active grownups in the household would prefer a swimming pool?